aoloe/htdocs-blog-impagina/text/2013-09-05-note-to-self-settings-bad-styles-good.md

 - For the all other tools, we will simply read from the settings, store it as a style and write it again as a setting when exporting to a `.SLA` file.
 For now, it the difference will be on the semantic level.

 And now, let's concentrating on adding all the document settings.

+P.S.: Hacking in code, helps refining the ideas... this applies to all the tools that create Items (text, image, lines, ...) and not the tools that modify them (rotate, duplication, ...).